blaenk/blaenk.github.io/provider/notes/scala.markdown

 When a singleton object is named after an existing class, it is referred to as the class' **companion object** [^companion_ruby].
 They must both be defined in the same source file.
 They can access each other's private members.

+[^companion_ruby]: Reminds me of Ruby's 'EigenClasses', but I'm not quite sure yet if it's indeed similar, or if companion objects truly are just a separation for specifying class-wide values/methods.

 A class is defined using the class keyword, and it can take parameters:

 ``` scala